Microsoft Productivity Score

 You can access the experience from Microsoft 365 Admin home under Reports > Productivity Score.

-The Productivity Score home page shows your total score and score history as well as the primary insight for each category
+The Productivity Score home page shows your organization's total score and score history and the primary insight for each category.

-Your score is shown as a percent value as well as in points so you can see your points (numerator) and maximum possible points (denominator).
+Your organization's score is shown as a percent value and in points.
+You can see your points in the numerator and the maximum possible points in the denominator.

-Peer benchmarks allow you to compare your score with organizations like yours.
-For the employee experience categories, the peer benchmark measure is calculated as the average of measures within a set of similar organizations.
-The set is composed of organizations in your region with a similar number of licensed users, types of licenses, industry, and tenure with Microsoft 365.
+Peer benchmarks allow you to compare your organization's score with organizations like yours.
+The peer benchmark for the people experiences categories is calculated as the average of measures within a set of similar organizations.
+The set of organizations is composed of organizations in your region with a similar number of licensed users, types of licenses, industry, and tenure with Microsoft 365.

 The endpoint analytics peer benchmark includes targets for device startup performance and recommended software configuration based on aggregated median values across all tenants.

 For network connectivity, the recommended benchmark is 80 points.